samfitgen/trgen/docs/Sprint_Triathlon_Build-High_Volume.md

 > minutes of steady effort but this time between 75-85% FTP backing things off a
 > bit during this recovery week.
 Then, you'll dismount and transition quickly
 > into your running gear and head out on another short 10-minute transition run
-> at an Easy-Moderate, RPE6 pace, once more practicing your ability to handle
+> at an Easy-Moderate, RPE6 pace once more practicing your ability to handle the
-> the change in muscle stress of going from pedaling to striding.
+> change in muscle stress of going from pedaling to striding.

 ### Saturday